-Before we even start packing, the first step to packing light is to have the right bag.
-You want a bag that is compact and easily accessible.
-I have the Minaal 1.0 (a slightly older version of the 2.0 bag on the market right now), and it meets the requirements for a carry on bag for even the smallest, cheapest airlines, such as Ryanair or Spirit, which fly tiny planes with very little storage and that typically try to charge its customers extra for checked bags.
+Before we even start packing, the first step to packing light is to have the right backpack.
+You want a backpack that is compact and easily accessible.
+I have the Minaal 1.0 (a slightly older version of the 2.0 bag on the market right now), and it meets the requirements for a carry on bag for even the smallest, cheapest airlines, such as Ryanair or Spirit, which fly tiny planes with very little storage and typically charge its customers extra for checked bags.

 2. Bring versatile, low-maintenance clothing

 For most people, the contents of your bag will consist mainly of clothes.
 Thus, finding a way to pack as little clothes as possible is a key component to packing light.
-Even if you are embarking on a one month journey, there is no reason to ever pack for more than 7 days, as you can easily wash your clothes by hand at almost any accommodation you may choose to stay at, even if there are no washers/dryers available.
-I typically try to pack for 4 days on multi-week trips, and I have never had trouble finding somewhere to wash my clothes or run out of clothes before my trip concluded.
+There is never any reason to pack for more than 7 days, even if you will be on the road for a month or more.
+You can easily wash your clothes by hand at almost any accommodation you may choose to stay at, even if there are no washers/dryers available.
+All you have to do is pack a small container of powder laundry detergent (not liquid because you don’t want to take up your liquid allowance), and sprinkle some detergent into your tub or sink when you’re ready to wash your clothes.
+Another trick I use is to pack some fresh dryer sheets in a ziplock bag and spread the dryer sheets out amongst my clothes after wearing them.
+This way, my clothes at least smell fresh even if they are actually dirty.

-When deciding which clothes to pack, I typically pack only neutral colors (black, white, grey) and make sure that all my tops match all my bottoms.
-This way, rather than packing a bunch of outfits, I know that I’ve got multiple outfits I could wear with each item of clothing since I could wear any of my tops with any of my bottoms and it would look like a matching outfit.
+When deciding which clothes to pack, I typically pack only neutral colors (black, white, grey) and make sure all my tops match all my bottoms.
+This way, rather than packing a bunch of outfits, I know that I have multiple outfits I can wear by mixing and matching different tops with different bottoms on different days.
 I will typically bring one outfit that’s a little dressier, so I know I have something to wear in case I find myself in a more formal environment.
 For my day-to-day clothes, my favorites are some neutral tees from Everlane and my DSTLD jeans.
 Here are a few of my staple pieces for packing light:

 - Everlane Box Cut Tee – this is the perfect length for us shorter girls (I’m 5’2″) and is a soft cotton fabric.